exercism/v3/docs/maintainers/concept-exercise-style-guide.md

 This document records the current style guide applicable to Concept exercise Markdown files, which refer to the files contained in an exercise's `.docs` and `.meta` directories.
 Please follow them when implementing a Concept Exercise; maintainers should also reference the Style Guide when reviewing pull requests.
 When the relevant language also includes a style guide, those preferences will take precedence over the ones here.

+## Language

+Content should be written using American English, which differs from British English in a [variety of ways][comparison-of-american-british-english].

 ## Headers

 - Use level 2 headers, e.g. `##`
 - Do not use top-level headers, e.g. `#`
 - Do not use leading whitespace in the file.

 ## Empty Documents